ovrmrw/aws-athena-client/README.md

 # aws-athena-client
 An Athena client for my personal use.
-Send query to the Athena then download the result file.
+Send query to the Athena then download the result file from S3.

 ---